KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/dynamic/cc-musig.md

 ::: warning

-- Whichever node broadcasts it's `hex` of the spend transaction receives the funds in the multisig address.
+- The node that broadcasts it's `hex` of the spend transaction receives the funds in the multisig address.
-- If both nodes broadcast their `hex` of the spend transaction, which ever transaction confirms first,rewards the node that broadcasted it with funds from the multisig address.
+- If both nodes broadcast their `hex` of the spend transaction, which ever transaction confirms first, the corresponding node gets credited with the spend.

 :::